 Governments; employers' and workers' organizations; policymakers and world-of-work representatives wishing to master the content of these new instruments, understand what these imply in terms of implementation, identify costs and risk associated with non-intervention, and acquire tools to sensitize others.

-In this learning journey, you will be taken through a step-by-step analysis of the violence and harassment phenomenon in the world of work, through the lens of ILO Convention no. 190 and Recommendation no 206.
+In this learning journey, you will be taken through a step-by-step analysis of the violence and harassment phenomenon in the world of work, through the lens of ILO Convention No. 190 and Recommendation No 206.
+Key topics are:

 ...for a total of about 30 hours of learning.

-The training will take place in the ITCILO E-Campus, our multiplatform virtual learning environment, and will include:
+The training will take place in the ITCILO E-Campus, our virtual learning environment, and will include:

 At the end of the training, you will able to:

 Only complete application forms will be accepted – containing an endorsement letter by the employer or sending institution, also confirming the source of funding.